 In the absence of actual knowledge or constructive notice derived from properly indexed instruments in the chain of title to the contrary, a title examiner may presume that an individual grantor who has conveyed property pursuant to a properly executed and recorded power of attorney, whether or not durable, was (a) competent to execute the power of attorney, (b) competent and alive at the time the deed was delivered, and (c) the power of attorney had not been revoked at the time the deed was delivered.

 Comment 1.
-A deed or other conveyance of lands or of an estate or interest in land, made under a power of attorney, shall not be of any effect unless such power of attorney, is signed, witnessed by one or more witnesses, acknowledged and recorded in the office where such deed is required to be recorded.
-Title 27 V.S.A. §305.
-For acknowledgment out of state, including a foreign country, see 27 V.S.A. §379(a).
+A deed or other conveyance of lands or of an estate or interest in land, made under a power of attorney, shall not be of any effect unless such power of attorney is executed in conformance with Title 14, Ch.
+123 or enjoys reciprocity pursuant to Title 14 V.S.A. §3514 and Title 27 V.S.A. §305(b).

 Comment 2.
 In the case of a deed or other instrument executed pursuant to a durable power of attorney, there is no requirement of competency at the time of the conveyance.